 The next necessary item is a very strong thread because the tailor’s ham will be used for pressing a lot and the thread must hold it together for a long time, right?

-1. Cut two details of an oval shape for the cover approximately 25 cm by 20 cm.
+1. Cut two details of an oval shape for the cover approximately 10 in x 8 in ( about 25 cm by 20 cm).

 2. Pin them together and stitch 1 cm (3/8 in) from the edge.
 Make the stitch length smaller, around 1.8-2 mm so the sawdust will not go through the small holes between the stitches.
 Leave a small opening for stuffing.

 ✅ Related tutorial: What is the stitch length and how to adjust it for different fabrics